Check your housing rent account

 How rents are calculated

-The Government requires all local authorities to calculate the rent for each of their properties according to a set formula.
+The government requires all local authorities to calculate the rent for each of their properties according to a set formula.

 This formula takes into account: